infinityworks/101-Sessions/sessions/Snowflake-100/101/05-querying-data/README.md

 If we were to log in as JohnnyLawrence, they only have the DATA_CONSUMER role, and therefore would not be able to see this useful view that we've created as a SYSADMIN.
 We need to explicity grant permissions to the DATA_CONSUMER role so they can see this view, and we also need to grant them compute power though a virtual warehouse to run their queries.

-We could use the same warehouse we have used for loading the data across both roles, but this can become a challenge when you're increasing the scale or your data warehouse.
-Queries get queued when you have stretched a warehouse to it's limits.
-And you don't want the CEO waiting on his report to load because you're trying to load a massive JSON file!
+We could use the same warehouse we have used for loading the data across both roles, but this can become a challenge when you're increasing the scale of your data warehouse.
+Queries get queued when you have stretched a warehouse to it's limits; and you don't want the CEO waiting on his report to load because you're trying to load a massive JSON file!

 ### Creating a new warehouse

     use role sysadmin;
     create or replace warehouse reporting warehouse_size = 'Medium';
-    grant usage on warehouse to role data_consumer;
+    grant usage on warehouse reporting to role data_consumer;

 ### Grant Permissions